Read

 Faroese residents, who are working abroad for a foreign employer and who, as a part of their employment contract, contribute to a foreign pension scheme, may be exempt from paying Faroese pension contributions off their wages earned abroad, if they meet the necessary requirements.

-Find the application form under Forms.
+Find the application form under files.